 This product footprint criterion can be summarized as follows:

-include all emissions that are related to how the product is produced and distributed and thus independent on who the consumer is.
+– Include all emissions that are related to how the product is produced and distributed and thus independent of who the consumer is.

-not include emission that are related to how the product is purchased, consumed and disposed and thus are dependent on who the consumer is.
+– Do not include emissions that are related to how the product is purchased, consumed, and disposed of and thus are dependent on who the consumer is.

 One can argue that this does not include the full life cycle of the product, which is true, but it includes everything to make a fair comparison between products available in the store.
 For that reason, it also provides a valid footprint scope to use for consumer information when a purchase decision is made.

-The product specific climate footprint assessments on CarbonCloud’s platform cover major emission sources from cradle to shelf.
-Concretely this means all parts of the value chain from production of inputs to agriculture, agriculture, transports, refinements, packaging and distribution to a representative point of sale.
+The product-specific climate footprint assessments on CarbonCloud cover major emission sources from cradle to shelf.
+Concretely this means all parts of the value chain from production of inputs to agriculture, agriculture, transports, refinements, packaging, and distribution to a representative point of sale.
 Emissions related to the production of capital goods are not included, nor are emissions related to processes and steps that occur after the product has reached the store shelf and beyond.
-This means that emissions related to the purchase, consumption and disposal of the product are not included in the product footprint.
+This means that emissions related to the purchase, consumption, and disposal of the product are not included in the product footprint.

-For products like crips which mainly consist of a crop with very low level of refinement, the agriculture per definition stands for the largest part of the climate footprint.
+For products like crips which mainly consist of a crop with a very low level of refinement, the agriculture per definition stands for the largest part of the climate footprint.
 This number although doesn’t say anything about if the number is high or low.
-As for the crisp example the total CO2 footprint is low in comparison to may other food products.
+As for the crisp example, the total CO2 footprint is low in comparison to many other food products.

 Plants sequester carbon dioxide from the air when they grow, as carbon (C) is the main building block in nature.
 The carbon is stored in all parts of the plants, below ground as well as above ground.
 The same amount of carbon is later released back into the atmosphere after the plant dies and its biomass is decomposed, burned, or digested.
 In most cases, the release is in the shape of carbon dioxide, but in anoxic conditions, it may be in the shape of methane (CH4).
-This release happens every time, even if the carbon in some cases is stared in the biomass for a couple of years or decades after the plant is harvested.
-(There are rare exceptions to this, such as BECCS, see below.)
+This release happens every time, even if the carbon in some cases is stored in the biomass for a couple of years or decades after the plant is harvested.

-There are thus for climate footprint calculations no practical reason to include the carbon sequestration in biomass in the LCI, as the sequestration post and the emission post are identical.
+Hence for climate footprint calculations, there are no practical reasons to include the carbon sequestration in biomass in the LCI (Life Cycle Inventory), as the sequestration post and the emission post are identical.